TheVileOne/ExpeditionRegionSupport/mod/README.txt

 - Create a folder named [ modify ] in the base folder of your mod.
 - Inside that folder create a [ restricted-regions.txt ] file.
 - Use the syntax, and formatting specified below to establish restrictions to regions, or rooms.
-- Each line must begin with merge header syntax.
-[ADD] is the most common.
+- Each line must begin with a merge prefix such as [ADD].
 - See https://rainworldmodding.miraheze.org/wiki/Downpour_Reference/Modification_Files for more information.

 Comments must be on separate lines and are implemented using the double forward slash (//).